-In the Cook Inlet Area, combined big and longnose skate harvest as bycatch was 6.2 mt in 2019, up slightly from 2018, after a steady decline since 2011.
-In PWS, skate harvest was 5.7 mt in 2019, less than half the 2018 harvest and the lowest level since 2008.
-Due to bycatch limits being set as a percentage of the targeted species, harvest levels of the target species may affect the amount of bycatch harvested.
+In the Cook Inlet Area, there was no harvest of skates in 2020.
+In PWS, skate harvest was 7.9 mt in 2020, an increase from 5.7 mt in 2019.
+Due to bycatch limits set as a percentage of the targeted species, harvest levels of the target species may affect the amount of bycatch harvested.
+In 2020, federal Pacific cod fisheries were closed, and state-waters Pacific cod fisheries set at lower harvest levels, which decreased the amount of bycatch caught, particularly with longline gear.

-Over the last ten years, in Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with a low harvest in 2011 of 1.5 mt and a high in 2014 of 18.2 mt.
-In 2019, a total of 6.3 mt of skates were landed.
+Over the last ten years, in Southeast Region, skate landings in internal waters of Northern Southeast Inside (NSEI) and Southern Southeast Inside (SSEI) fluctuated with a low harvest in 2011 of 1.5 mt and a high in 2014 of 18.7 mt.
+In 2020, a total of 3.6 mt of skates were landed.
 Skate harvest fluctuates with current market value.